10 weird dog jobs that actually exist

 Misty helps with paperwork, fetching and carrying documents between customers and staff.

 Oscar shot to fame in front of Simon Cowell and an audience of millions on Britain’s Got Talent in 2012.

-Oscar was adopted by Hugh Lennon as a pet before he realised the black retriever had hypnotic powers and took him to show his talent to the world on TV.
+Hugh Lennon originally adopted Oscar as a pet.
+He then realised the black retriever had hypnotic powers and took him to show his talent to the world on TV.